-Soc 751: The workflow of data analysis (1st Summer Session 2013; May 7 orientation.
-May13-May 24: Lectures and labs.
-May 27-31: Independent work) This intensive class deals with the entire process of research: planning, documenting, and organizing your work; creating, labeling, naming, and verifying variables; performing and presenting statistical analyses; preserving your work; and, critically, producing replicable results.
+Soc 751: Managing statistical research: the workflow of data analysis (1st Summer Session 2017; May 13-June 6, 2014.
+This intensive class deals with the entire process of research: planning, documenting, and organizing your work; creating, labeling, naming, and verifying variables; performing and presenting statistical analyses; preserving your work; and, critically, producing replicable results.
 Most classes in statistics focus on estimating and interpreting models.
 In "real world" research, these activities often involve less than 10% of the total work.
 This workshop is about the other 90% of the work.
 Contact Scott Long for authorization to enroll.
-25Feb2013

 Regression Models for Nominal and Ordinal Outcomes can be downloaded here; updated on 25Feb2013.
 Your comments are appreciated.